 In 2009, two treaties were signed with Luxembourg and San Marino.
 The year 2010 has brought the last double tax treaties signed by Liechtenstein with Uruguay and Hong Kong.

-The withholding taxes on dividends, interests and royalties are also influenced by the provisions of the double tax agreements.
+The withholding taxes on dividends, interests, and royalties are also influenced by the provisions of the double tax agreements.

 Our company formation agents in Liechtenstein can offer full information on the taxation system applicable in the Principality.

 All Liechtenstein double tax treaties cover both individuals and companies residing in one or the other contracting party.
-By residency, an agreement provides for the place where individuals own properties in which the live or countries where they pay their taxes, while in the case of companies, the country in which they have a management place.
+By residency, an agreement provides for the place where individuals own properties in which they live or countries where they pay their taxes, while in the case of companies, the country in which they have a management place.

 Liechtenstein’s double taxation agreements also provide for special cases in which an individual residing in a partner country has an employment contract in Liechtenstein, or a Liechtenstein citizen works in a country with which the Principality signed a double taxation treaty.
 In order to avoid double taxation, the employee will usually be taxed in the country where the activity is carried out.
 The same provision applies to companies with a permanent establishment status, such as branch offices.

 The double tax treaty signed with Austria is providing a 15% for dividends paid to an Austrian or Liechtenstein company, the interests are not taxed and a 5% or a 10% tax is charged on royalties paid to an Austrian or Liechtenstein company.
 The 5% is charged if the royalties are paid to a company with industrial production in Austria or Liechtenstein.
-The treaty signed with Switzerland is providing no withholding taxes on dividends and royalties and a 10% withholding tax applicable on the interests if the debt claims are secured by mortgage.
+The treaty signed with Switzerland is providing no withholding taxes on dividends and royalties and a 10% withholding tax applicable on the interests if the debt claims are secured by a mortgage.

 The lowest taxes in Liechtenstein are provided by the treaty signed with Hong Kong.
 As a matter of fact, there is no tax on dividends or interests and only a 3% tax on royalties.
-The double tax treaties of Liechtenstein are also providing for exchange of information clauses, signed with the purpose of avoiding the tax frauds.
+The double tax treaties of Liechtenstein are also providing for the exchange of information clauses, signed with the purpose of avoiding the tax frauds.

 However, the double tax treaties signed with Luxembourg, Hong Kong or San Marino are allowing these states to request exemptions from these clauses if the information is held by a financial institution, a bank or other relevant reasons.